BernP/BernP.github.io/README.md

 <a href='https://bernp.github.io/hash-encrypter/' target="_blank">Click here to access the website!<a></br></br>

 <h3>Proposal:</h3>
-Make a method that can create an Encrypter by a generalist approach - in other words, develop a method that can be replied to create an infinite number of encryption functions.
+Make a method that can create an Encrypter by a generalist approach - develop a method that can be replied to create an infinite number of encryption functions, or, in better words, make possible for everyone creates a better Encrypter by just coping this code and change the logic, fake part generation or shuffle function.
 Thus, by using this generic approach, develop an Encrypter that can hide the encrypted code in phrases or in images.
 Therefore, the Encrypter will be developed, at first, as a website and, after all the tests are conducted, be converted into a smartphone app.</br>

 <h3>Final objective:</h3>
 Make an app that can be easily used to hide messages and photos in a way that masks that was encrypted - an ordinary person that sees the encrypted message or photo can’t even notice that it has some code hidden there.</br>